chili-publish/grafx-documentation/docs/GraFx-Media/guides/manage-folders/index.md

 GraFx Media is used to store your assets you will use in [GraFx Studio](/GraFx-Studio/) and [GraFx Publisher](/GraFx-Publisher/).

-Assets are arranged in folder and subfolders.
+Assets are arranged in folders and subfolders.

 Assets can be uploaded in a folder, not on the root level of GraFx Media.